SamarthBhatia/SelfGrowNetworkDefense/status.md

     - How can we analyze the effectiveness of the new targeted mutation strategy?
 - **Next Session Starting Point**:
     - Analyze the effectiveness of the new targeted mutation strategy by creating a new analysis script.

+### 2025-11-27 — Session 35
+- **Focus**: Analyze the effectiveness of the new targeted mutation strategy.
+- **Actions**:
+    - Created `scripts/run_targeted_mutation_analysis.sh` to compare `Random` and `Targeted` mutation strategies.
+    - Updated `lineage_analysis.ipynb` to load and visualize the results of the targeted mutation analysis.
+- **Open Questions**:
+    - How can we refine the targeted mutation strategy based on the analysis?
+- **Next Session Starting Point**:
+    - Review the results of the targeted mutation analysis and refine the strategy.